Protecting a way of life!

 Knowledge Is Power - Purpose - Share Information One With Another

 He who has the knowledge has the power to control what happens in this County and to our quality of life.
-The purpose of this site is to share information and work together to help share our County.
+The purpose of this site is to share information and work together to help shape our County.
 We seek to unify our community to protect our quality of life for ourselves and generations to come.

 WHO KNEW: Edgefield County has 5 Council Districts with one representative in each district.
 The members elect the Chairman and Vice Chairman each January.
 In 2019 Scott Cooper was elected Chair and Albert Talbert was elected Vice Chair.
 They were again elected in 2020.
+And now again they have joined forces to continue that power base in 2021.
+Who knew how powerful the Chairmanship position was.
+While each council member has one vote it is the Chair that has the most power as we have seen this demonstrated these last two years.
+It was Chairman Cooper who utilized that power to change the direction of Edgefield County from mostly rural to introduce high density housing units.
+Follow the process as it continues today.

 THE COMPREHENSIVE PLAN PROCESS: